no-1ne/react-native-bootcamp/_posts/2017-06-25-detail-screen.md

 		if you wanna see if your Details Screen is working properly, just swap the order of the screens in the Stacknavigator.

 ### _Navigate and Props_
 All is well and good but how do we actually navigate from Main Screen to Detail Screen.
-React navigation gives a cool Prop named navigate, which allows to navigate from one screen to another.
+React navigation gives a cool Prop named `navigate`, which allows to navigate from one screen to another.
 Since you've already taken ReactJS bootcamp, you should have a pretty good understanding of [Props](https://facebook.github.io/react-native/docs/props.html)(If you don't? "abort! abort!").
 Props are the way different components talk to each other.
 So in Main Screen we have a list of moments which when clicked should navigate to detail screen.
 Let's implement that, [from react-native-elements documentation] we can pass a prop `onPress` to a ListItem which should be set to a function.
 So let's refactor our `renderListItems` return a listitems with `onPress` prop. after adding `onPress` prop our `renderListItems` should look like...
 ```
 renderListItems(moment_obj,index) {
+  const {navigate} = this.props.navigation;
   if(index == 0)
 	  return (
 	    <Tile